-by Sharlene A. Teefey, MD, Institute scholar and professor of radiology in the School of Medicine
+Written by Sharlene A. Teefey, MD, professor in the Department of Radiology at the School of Medicine

 One such program in Uganda provides a pregnant heifer to a family after they have met all the requirements and made all the preparations to receive the cow.
 The cow provides a source of milk for the family and also income through selling extra milk.
 Recently, a bakery project has been started in Tanzania and has been so successful that the model will be used in other countries.